 We also examine what the impact of technology is and will be, and what both individual actions and public policies might result in.
-The field includes Business and Management, Law, Mental Health Nursing and Counselling, Psychology, Sociology, and Sport and Exercise Sciences.
+The field includes Business and Management, Law, Psychology, Sociology, and Sport and Exercise Sciences.

 Our researchers are carrying out groundbreaking work on the benefits of high-intensity exercise.
 Others are conducting research into approaches to ethical treatment in our health systems, and one group has received much prominence for work concerning the circumstances surrounding missing children and adults.